Calindra/cartesi-hot-wallet/docs/proposal.md

 - Our wallet checks the on-chain hash to ensure integrity.
 - Apps follow a stake-based deployment model for security.
 - Only safe and verified apps are accessible.

+### Frontend Stake

+A rank will be applied to show the heaviest staker first.
+The stake is placed on a frontend version (hash).
+IPFS as a hash verifier.

 ## Frictionless Onboarding